scijava/jython-shaded/README.md

-This project provides a rebundled version of the Jython library with shaded (i.e., renamed) dependencies.
+This project provides a rebundled version of the Jython library (specifically:
+`org.python:jython-standalone`) with shaded (i.e., renamed) dependencies.

 You can use it as follows:
 ```
 <dependency>
 	<groupId>org.scijava</groupId>